onefrankguy/frankmitchell.org/posts/building-the-norcal-40a-transmit-filter.md

 </div>

 The resulting frequency is in hertz, and it's that tuned circuit's resonant frequency.
-Becuase capacitors block high-frequency signals and inductors block low-frequency signals, a tuned circuit will only let signals at its resonate frequency through.
-Filters that behave like this are known as band pass filters.
+Becuase capacitors block low-frequency signals and inductors block high-frequency signals, a tuned circuit will only let signals at its resonate frequency through.
+Filters that behave like this are known as band-pass filters.

 ## Functions in filter land ##